Resource Library

 Justice Determinants of Wellbeing

-What would it look like to transform the civil legal system so it eliminates inequities instead of amplifying them?
-The Justice Determinants of Wellbeing outlines concrete changes that will push the civil legal system to a civic justice system rooted in wellbeing.
+The Justice Determinants of Wellbeing outlines concrete changes to transform the civil legal system into a civic justice system that advances equity and centers wellbeing.

 Learn More